Slam Dunk Contest: 2010s

 Team East, composed of dunkers Paul George, defending champion Terrence Ross, and John Wall won the 2014 Sprite Slam Dunk Contest in commanding fashion.
 Under the new team format, they dominated the Freestyle Round, capping it off with a pass off the backboard from Ross to Wall, then off the shot clock from Wall to George for the finish.
 In the Battle Round, Ross defeated Damian Lillard with a through the legs dunk from rapper Drake, George took down Harrison Barnes with a 360-degree, through the legs finish, and Wall defeated Ben McLemore by jumping over the Wizards' mascot G-Man and throwing down a reverse on the first try.
 Though Team East are the official winners, Wall was voted by fans as the Dunker of the Night.

 To the delight of NBA fans, the 2015 contest was changed back to its original format, as the Freestyle Round as well as the teams were taken out.
 The 4 dunkers competing were all up-and-coming players: The Bucks' Giannis Antetokounmpo, the Timberwolves' Zach LaVine, the Magic's Victor Oladipo, and the Nets' Mason Plumlee.
 LaVine took home the hardware with dunks that included a between-the-legs reverse, a behind-the-back slam in which he caught it in midair, a between-the-legs lefthanded dunk, and finished with a between-the-legs dunk as he caught it off the pole behind the backboard.
 Similar to Howard with Superman, LaVine did his first dunk with a cultural homage, wearing Michael Jordan's jersey from Space Jam.

-Zach LaVine won the 2016 slam dunk contest with incredibly talented dunks, from a windmill from the free throw line to a sensational between-the-legs reverse dunk.
+Zach LaVine won the 2016 slam dunk contest with dunks from a windmill from the free throw line to a between-the-legs reverse dunk.
 Aaron Gordon (runner-up) of the Orlando Magic, Will Barton of the Denver Nuggets and Andre Drummond of the Detroit Pistons also competed.

 Gordon competed in the 2017 contest against the Clippers’ DeAndre Jordan, Indiana's Glen Robinson III and Phoenix rookie forward Derrick Jones Jr. Gordon and Jordan did not make it to the final round.
 Robinson III won the contest by dunking over Paul George, a Pacer cheerleader, and the Pacers' mascot, while Jones Jr. failed to make his first dunk in the final round.

 For the 2018 contest, Oladipo and Aaron Gordon were set to return to the contest, and were joined by Larry Nance Jr. of the Cleveland Cavaliers and Dennis Smith Jr. of the Dallas Mavericks.
 However, Gordon backed out due to an injury, and was replaced by Jazz rookie Donovan Mitchell.
 Mitchell went on to win the contest by beating Nance Jr. in the final round.